dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 | GitHub Gist     | `lib/main.dart`, then `main.dart`; otherwise the only Dart file; otherwise `README.md` when present.                  | The same detected path.
 It is auto-run only when it is a Dart file. |
 | Bundled sample  | The entry file recorded in `examples.g.dart`; currently `lib/main.dart` for every sample.                             | The same configured entry file.                            |

-For an archive where `path` is omitted, or for a pub.dev package, example-file detection checks these paths in order and uses the first one present in the downloaded archive:
+For an archive where `path` is omitted, or for a pub.dev package, default file detection checks these paths in order and uses the first one present in the downloaded archive: